Georgi-Kalkovski/MyBookcase/README.md

 I've made cool looking `Footer` with all my platforms (please like, share and subscribe).
 There's an Arrow Up function as well and it takes you up to the top.

+The site is also responsive to other screen sizes.

  🔨 Built With
  --